microsoft/typespec/README.md

    It is recommended to have npm 7+.
 To update npm run `npm install -g npm`

-2. Install TypeSpec compiler and libraries:
+2. Install the TypeSpec compiler and libraries:

 ```bash
    npm init -y